 How to Paint a Venice Canal in Watercolour

-We are so used to normal roads that are constructed on terra firma that we tend to forget there also waterways in certain areas which are the only means of transport.
-There are water roads (canals) in various countries such as England , Holland, and in Venice, etc. In this class you will paint one of Venice’s canals in watercolour.
+We are so used to normal roads that are constructed on terra firma that we tend to forget there are also waterways in certain areas which are the only means of transport.
+There are water roads (canals) in various countries such as England , Holland, Venice, etc. In this class you will paint one of Venice’s canals in watercolour.

 In this lesson you will learn:

 1. How to paint a different colour sky

 3. How to simplify the windows and wall details

 5. and much more

 With a soft pencil such as a 3B, rub graphite on the back of the template and then trace it over onto the watercolour paper.
 With the top well taped down, check every so often to see if the lines have been transferred properly.
 The lines must not be too light.